nickgarvey/showdown-helper/README.md

-# ShowdownSmogon
+# Showdown Helper

-Showdown Smogon is a Chrome extension that adds an integration with Smogon to your live battles.
+Showdown Helper is a Chrome extension that adds utilities to the Pokemon Showdown UI.

 Feature List:
 * Clicking on a Pokemon in the team list will go directly to the Smogon page for it.